56quarters/avalonms/doc/source/installation.rst

 Though Gunicorn can run as an HTTP server, you should consider using a dedicated web server in front of it as a reverse proxy if you plan on exposing it on the public Internet.
 If so, Nginx is a solid, lightweight, easy to configure choice.
+In the instructions below, replace ``api.example.com`` with the domain that you wish to run the Avalon Music Server at.

 When you installed Nginx earlier it created a directory that server configurations can be placed into: ``/etc/nginx/sites-available/`` (if you're on Debian).
 If you're not on Debian